styme3279/styme3279.github.io/hidden/Scavenger_Hunt.md

 Here are the rules and tips for the scavenger hunt:

-- There are 10 points for each photo in the "mainline" scavenger hunt.
+- There are **10 points** for each photo in the "mainline" scavenger hunt.
 Don't worry about getting every photo.
-Make sure the photos include at least one of your team mates (or yourself)!
+Make sure the photos **include at least one of your team mates (or yourself)**!

-- When you submit your photos, make sure your email is included to receive the next clue.
+- When you submit your photos, **make sure your email is included** to receive the next clue.

-- You're totally allowed to google things/ask strangers or museum staff or attendees for help!
+- You're totally allowed to **google things**/ask strangers or museum staff or attendees for help!

-- You'll need to have someone who has data.
-If you can't submit photos, or anything else goes wrong then DM me on slack (which is "James Hindmarch").
+- You'll need to have someone who **has data**.
+If you can't submit photos, or **anything goes wrong then DM me on slack** (which is "James Hindmarch").

 - There are 5 points for each of the bonus categories as you work your way through London, listed below.

-- Have fun with it.
+- **Have fun with it**.
 If you all really like a museum and don't mind as much about seeing the future ones, then spend some more time there.
+This is meant to show you London, and the prizes aren't *that* great.

 - Buy a Tesco meal-deal before you leave for Lunch.
 When I did this I got really hungry halfway through and couldn't find much to eat for cheap.

+- At the end remember to come back for pizza 🍕!!

 <br>